Mandaean name

-Mandaean names can include both birth names (i.e., secular names) and baptismal (zodiacal) names (i.e., religious names), called malwasha (ࡌࡀࡋࡅࡀࡔࡀ) in Mandaic.
+Mandaean names can include both birth names (i.e., secular names) and baptismal names (i.e., religious names; also called maṣbuta names or zodiacal names), called malwasha (ࡌࡀࡋࡅࡀࡔࡀ) in Mandaic.

 Birth names

 Mandaean birth names are secular names that are given at birth and are used by non-Mandaeans to refer to Mandaeans in everyday life.

 Malwasha (baptismal names)

 In Mandaeism, a baptismal (zodiacal) or masbuta name, also known as malwasha (ࡌࡀࡋࡅࡀࡔࡀ, which can also mean 'zodiac'), is a religious name given by a Mandaean priest to a person, as opposed to a birth name.
 The baptismal name of a priest reflects his spiritual lineage, with his "spiritual father" being the priest who had initiated him rather than his biological father.
 Since they are spiritual names that are typically used only within the Mandaean community, Mandaeans may often be reluctant to reveal their baptismal names to non-Mandaeans.
 As a result, baptismal names are never used as legal names.
 The malwasha is used to protect a Mandaean from their zodiac sign.
 This is due to the twelve zodiac constellations being seen as part of the evil spirit Ruha's entourage.

 A lay Mandaean's malwasha is linked with the mother's name.
 For example, Mhattam Yohanna bar Simat (written as Mhatam Yuhana br Simat ࡌࡄࡀࡕࡀࡌ ࡉࡅࡄࡀࡍࡀ ࡁࡓ ࡎࡉࡌࡀࡕ) means "Mhattam Yohanna son of Simat," his mother.
 When naming a child, the priest takes the zodiac sign of the birth month and calculates the hour of birth sign from the zodiacal circle.
 The resulting numerical value has the mother's name value subtracted from it.
 The Book of the Zodiac is consulted to find a Mandaeans malwasha.

 The colophons of Mandaean texts usually refers to scribes by their malwasha (baptismal) rather than birth names.
 For example, Ganzibra Jabbar Choheili is referred to in Mandaean texts by his baptismal name Mhatam Yuhana (ࡌࡄࡀࡕࡀࡌ ࡉࡅࡄࡀࡍࡀ).

 Although rare, a few non-Mandaeans have also been given Mandaean baptismal names in recognition of their contributions to Mandaean society.
 MS. DC 2, which was copied by Sheikh Negm in 1933, mentions the Mandaean baptismal name of E. S. Drower as Klila beth Šušian ("Wreath, daughter of Susan"), as her middle name Stefana means 'wreath' in Greek.
 MS. DC 26, a manuscript copied by Sheikh Faraj for Drower in 1936, contains two qmahas (exorcisms).
 MS. DC 26 is dedicated to Drower's daughter, Margaret ("Peggy"), who is given the Mandaean baptismal name Marganita beth Klila ("Pearl, daughter of Wreath") in the text.

 Below are some auspicious malwašia and their associated numerical values as listed in Book 3 of the Sfar Malwašia.